heathhenley/AOC/2024/README.md

 never happens.
 Did it in python and ocaml - uses recursion and caching to make it not super slow - it checks if the str begins with any of the allowed substrs and if it does, calls it self again on the rest of the string.

+### Day 20
+Another grid / maze problem - this time there was only one valid path so it was less of maze.
+I found the distance of each valid point to the the end and saved it.
+Then the first part was about finding how many points where you could skip a wall and shortcut the path.
+The second was the same, but instead of skipping though a single wall block, you can could go up to 20 steps through walls.
+I took the same part 1 approach but did a dfs from each point on the path to find all the potential paths - and then calculated the gain from each one that ended on a spot on the path